aragon/hack/docs/guides-agent-app.md

 - The third is the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute in either the external contract or the app we specified in the second argument.
 In our case the method is [`vote`](https://wiki.aragon.org/dev/apps/voting/index.html#casting-votes) and its full signature is `vote(unint256,bool,bool)`.

 - And the remaining arguments are the arguments which the method -- in our case `vote` -- will be exectuted with.
-We can see from the signature that `vote takes three arguments: an interger, a boolean, and a boolean.
-In our case we will pass in: **1**, **true** and **true**.
+We can see from the signature that `vote` takes three arguments: an interger, a boolean, and a boolean.
+In our case we will pass in: `1`, `true` and `true`.

-   - The first -- **1** -- is the id for the vote we want to interact with.
+   - The first (`1`) is the id for the vote we want to interact with.
 This is always an integer.
 Remember that vote ids start at 0 and increment by 1 each time a vote is created.

-   - The second -- **true** -- specifies which was we want to vote: true means yes and false means no.
+   - The second (`true`) specifies which was we want to vote: true means yes and false means no.

-   - And the third -- **true** -- specifies whether the contract should check if a vote already has enough support to be executed.
+   - And the third (`true`) specifies whether the contract should check if a vote already has enough support to be executed.
 By executed we mean that even if everyone else voted against, the vote would still be approved.
-If that's the case, the vote is executed and immediately closed. true means check, false means don't check.
+If that's the case, the vote is executed and immediately closed. `true` means check, `false` means don't check.

 So in our case, we run: